yugabyte/yugabyte-db/docs/content/latest/architecture/concepts/yb-tserver.md

 showAsideToc: true
 ---

-The YB-TServer (short for Yugabyte Tablet Server) is the process that does the actual IO for end user requests.
-Recall from the previous section that data for a table is split/sharded into tablets.
+The YB-TServer (short for YugabyteDB Tablet Server) is the process that does the actual IO for end user requests.
+Recall from the previous section that data for a table is split or sharded into tablets.
 Each tablet is composed of one or more tablet-peers depending on the replication factor.
 And each YB-TServer hosts one or more tablet-peers.

 Note: We will refer to the “tablet-peers hosted by a YB-TServer” simply as the “tablets hosted by a YB-TServer”.

-Below is a pictorial illustration of this in the case of a 4 node Yugabyte universe, with one table that has 16 tablets and a replication factor of 3.
+Below is a pictorial illustration of this in the case of a 4-node YugabyteDB universe, with one table that has 16 tablets and a replication factor of 3.

 ![tserver_overview](/images/architecture/tserver_overview.png)